The father Carl Orff

 1975: Honorary citizenship of the city of Munich

 In the old city hall of Munich, Professor Dr. h.c.
 Carl Orff was awarded the honorary citizenship of the state capital of Munich.

 4 May 1975: Carl Orff reads from Die Bernauerin in a matinée

 10 July 1975: Carl Orff’s 80th birthday

-The grand celebration for Orff’s 80th birthday took place at the Munich State Opera and it included the unveiling of a bust of Carl Orff.
+The grand celebration for Orff’s 80th birthday at the Munich State Opera with the unveiling of a bust of Carl Orff.

-The speakers included Orff’s publisher Willy Strecker, the State Music Director Günther Rennert, celebrities from the Munich State Opera and many, many old companions, including the well-known harpsichordist Anna Barbara Speckner.
-Everyone had come to honour Orff, and to hear the speech he had written for the occasion.
-The bust stands in one of the world’s premier opera houses and is in the company of some of the greatest composers of all times: W.A.
+The speakers included Orff’s publisher Willy Strecker, the State Music Director Günther Rennert, celebrities from the Munich State Opera.
+The bust stands in one of the world’s premier opera houses.
+It is a mirror of the great names in music: W.A.
 Mozart, L. v.
 Beethoven, G. Verdi, V. Bellini, G. Puccini, R. Wagner, R. Strauss.

 On 1/2 October 1975, the new version of “Prometheus” was recorded, again with Rafael Kubelik and the Bavarian Radio Symphony Orchestra, and again in the presence of the composer.

 1975: a film is made of Carmina Burana